dpezely/url-shortener-service/README.md

 should be generated via Chef, Puppet, etc. for complying with *one source of truth*.)

+## Reserved Words & Generating Revenue

+Protect against potentially offensive words appearing in the public URI namespace.
+As hinted above, you might also generate revenue by selling vanity URIs.
+Both use the same mechanism.

+Simply populate the public URI namespace in advance to enforce reserved words.

+These must go under the `short/` subdirectory, which gets generated on first production run unless already existing.

+For the simple case of a two letter word, such as *Hi*, create a file under `short/` as:

+	Hi.txt

+Simply creating the word is enough to reserve it from being used when the encoded sequence number would match this word.

+These words are case-sensitive, distinguishing *Hi* separately from *hi*.
+(This becomes challenging on macOS with default file system tuning due to being "case-remembering" rather than strictly case sensitive-- beyond scope here.)

+For more than two characters, split the word after its first two characters, next two characters, followed by the rest.
+Reserving the word, *furniture*, create subdirectory and file name path under `short/` as:

+	fu/rn/iture.txt

+(This pattern of 2 + 2 + remainder for splitting the sequence of characters is configurable.
+See global variables within [url-shortener.py](./url-shortener.py): `FIRST_PREFIX_DEPTH` and `SECOND_PREFIX_DEPTH`, respectively.)

+The public URI namespace may be extended to allow hyphens, punctuation, accented characters, etc. without impacting encoded sequence numbers.
+Decoding isn't used in production.

+For adding hyphens or other symbols to allowable URIs, modify the Regular Expression of `.strict_valid_uri` static member field within [listener.py](./listener.py).
+Currently, only a leading underscore character distinguishes namespaces of Short URIs versus internal resources like HTML pages, `style.css`, etc.  Be certain to address that subtlety.
+Also, create and exercise rigorous test cases around such modifications.

 ## Automated Testing

 A minimum of test coverage exists.